kaurarmanjot445-sys/snn-mnist-conversion/README.md

 # Acknowledgments
 This work was developed under the guidance of Prof. Guillaume Bellec.
 Special thanks for the insights on numerical stability and time-based encoding challenges.
-This repository demonstrates both the strengths (shallow networks) and current limitations (deep networks) of time-to-first-spike conversion, providing an honest assessment for the neuromorphic computing research community.